rebeccasg/SplashScreenTest/README.md

 A sample project illustrating an issue with splash screen behavior when restoring after process death.

-The project contains two Activities: MainActivity and SecondActivity.
-MainActivity is the launcher and consists of a single button that opens SecondActivity.
+The project contains three Activities: MainActivity, SecondActivity and RoutingActivity.
+RoutingActivity is the launcher and can handle any routing or permission checks with the splash screen before launching the MainActivity.
+MainActivity consists of a single button that opens SecondActivity.

-To reproduce the issue after process death:
+To reproduce the issue if do not have the Routing Activity after process death:

 1. Build and run the app on an Android 12 device.
 Splash screen with yellow background and a chat icon will be shown (chat icon is clipped, but that's irrelevant to this issue)
 2. Tap the button on MainActivity to open SecondActivity